RNGSSB/source-sdk-2013-bds-base/README.md

 ## Features:
 - Restored game project generator scripts.
 No more having to generate every project!
 - Implements various pull requests (200+) from the master repo, allowing for a stable and reliable mod base.
-- Build scripts for Half-Life 2, Lost Coast, and HL2 episodes, with NextBot support.
-    - NOTE: You may need to do some tinkering to make these singleplayer projects work well with the new SDK base.
-There are some bugs and crashes that won't be addressed by this base.
 - NPC NextBot sensing support from FIREFIGHT RELOADED with the BDSBASE_NPC preprocessor definition.
 - Integrated Python binaries (on Windows) for more simple buiding.
 - Implemented Discord RPC support with the BDSBASE_DISCORD preprocessor definition.